 This type of land is acquired by the government from individuals and traditional leaders.
 They are most often set aside for government projects.
 In some cases, the land ownership is shared between the government and the traditional rulers.
 This type of land is referred to as Vested land.

 Family land belongs to a family while private land belongs to an individual or group.
 This type of land is scarce since a vast majority of lands in Ghana are owned by the traditional rulers.
 When buying this land, it is important to make sure you are dealing with the head of the family in the case of family land.
 The head of the family usually holds the administrative right over the land.
 For individuals, it is prudent to do a thorough investigation to find out if you are dealing with the rightful owner of the land.

 Guidelines On How to Invest in Ghana’s Real Estate

 In this section, we will outline the procedure to follow if you are interested in investing in Ghana’s real estate.
-Note, while these steps pertain to land, it can also be used if considering other landed properties.
+Note, while these steps pertain to land, they can also be used if considering other landed properties.